Should I Lose Weight Before Building Muscle? Quick Summary

 So, when it comes to body recomposition, results may vary a bit.
 Not everyone will achieve the same outcome.

 In my experience, losing body fat while gaining muscle can be slow.
-It may happen faster for people new to resistance training though.
+It may happen faster for people new to resistance training.
 It also seems to happen quicker for those with higher body fat percentages.

-For instance, untrained people may be able to build more muscle than people with experience (1).
+For instance, untrained people may see more muscle gain than people with experience (1).
 Not forever, but in the short term for sure.

 This is likely due to how the body learns to adapt to training.
 After all, isn’t that what results really are?
 Results in fitness are adaptations your body makes to adjust to your new style of training.